When looking for inspirational dog names, you may want to consider Alaskan dog names.

 Toklo is also an Inuit name.

-It refers to someone who is versatile and spontaneous, which makes this a very fitting Alaskan dog name for a pet that owns a range of appealing qualities and talents and is also very quick on its feet.
+It refers to someone versatile and spontaneous, which makes this a very fitting Alaskan dog name for a pet that owns a range of appealing qualities and talents and is also very quick on its feet.

 This unique Alaskan dog name has Indian origin and is a literal term for “blessing”, which is exactly what your pet is to you.